Gloria Casarez: Gloria Casarez Elementary School

 In June 2022, administrators at Philip H. Sheridan School announced that the school would be renamed Gloria Casarez Elementary School, following a community-wide vote.
 Built in 1899–1900, the school was originally named after Union Civil War General Philip Sheridan.

 Assistant Principal Julio Nunez explained the renaming process: “We were looking to find a name that represented our school and the goal of inclusion.”
 Casarez, a civil rights leader and LGBTQ+ advocate who had attended Sheridan Elementary, received 46% of the vote, securing the majority over three other candidates.
 Nunez highlighted the strong support from students, saying, “The majority of the students voted, and the majority selected her [Casarez].
 We’re very proud that we now stand with her for inclusion as we move forward."

 The renaming honors Casarez's legacy and her impact on the Philadelphia community, aligning with the school's commitment to inclusivity and representation.

-Murals, art, and activism in her memory
+Murals and Community Art

 Philadelphia has honored Casarez's legacy through numerous murals and community art projects, celebrating her contributions to LGBTQ+ rights and civil advocacy.